Indebted to your indulgence: Macartney to Dundas, 1795

 4. The former George Macartney, later Sir George, was by this date Earl Macartney.
 A career diplomat, he had been the Governor of Granada, of Madras, and had headed the British Mission to China.
 He became the first Governor of the newly acquired Cape Colony from the end of 1796 to 1798.
 He then retired due to ill-health.
 This 1795 letter was perhaps written when he was en route back to Britain from China or when he was travelling between postings.

 6. This 1795 letter is a formal one, in ways beyond being marked as Private.
-Throughout it observes the obsequies, but is not obsequious.
+Throughout it observes the obsequies, but it is not obsequious within the conventional idioms of the day.
 That is, it conforms to the proper mode of address to be observed when writing to someone of an equal or superior standing that was current at the time between persons of ‘good breeding’.
-Its tone is one of great tentativeness, of the recognition of imposition even by the act of writing, and of being in a sense beholden to Dundas in anticipating a favour being granted, which is expressed as including him simply deigning to read the letter.
+Its tone is one of great tentativeness, of the recognition of imposition even by the act of writing, and of being in a sense beholden to Dundas in anticipating a favour being granted, which is expressed as including Dundas simply deigning to read the letter.
 Its handwriting is careful and legible and all the lines of the letter are equally spaced.
 The hand in which the signature has been written, however, is a different one, indicating that whoever was acting as Macartney’s secretary while he was in Verona had written the text, with Macartney providing his signature.
 He may have also dictated the letter, although with a formal and rather routine letter like this it is more likely it would have been penned by the secretary with just its overall message being approved by Macartney.

 7. Who was the man for whom Macartney was requesting a favour, and what did such a request mean at the time?
 Colonel Robert Brooke (1744-1811) is named in the letter.
-He was an East Indian Company officer who had been appointed as Governor of St Helena in 1788, and later retired in 1800 having instituted and extensive public works programme on the island during his governorship.
+He was an East India Company officer who had been appointed as Governor of St Helena in 1788, and later retired in 1800 having instituted an extensive public works programme on the island during his governorship.
 His appointment had been objected to by his fellow officers, in consequence of him overstaying his military leave but then being reinstituted and immediately given preferential treatment by being awarded the governorship.
-It would seem that he had had powerful patronage at his back in the 1780s too, and comments in the letter suggest that this had also been Macartney.
+It would seem that he had had powerful patronage at his back in the 1780s too, and comments in this letter make it likely that this had also been Macartney.

 9. The letter was written to bring the good service of Colonel Brooke to the attention of Dundas, then, and Macartney notes that he had provided such patronage previously.
 The letter also states that he is not making any request on his own behalf, merely passing on a letter from Brooke, although this must be seen as part of the appropriate obsequies in such circumstances as he was doing rather more than this.
 But there is also a large degree of intertextuality here, for the good service referred to and any request being made are not spelled out, but were perhaps in the accompanying letter by Brooke.
 And as well as bringing to attention the surface matter of his good service, there is also the strong indication given that Brooke too was a person of good breeding, in commenting that he anticipated censure more than he did approbation, thus indicating his modesty and appropriate deference to hierarchy.